 - Medical Resources All survivors of sexual assault are encouraged to seek medical attention as soon as possible after the assault to ensure their physical well-being.
-Students are advised to seek attention at their nearest hospital: - Queen Elizabeth Hospital (08) 8222 6000 (Woodville, western suburbs) - Royal Adelaide Hospital (08) 8222 4000 (Adelaide city) - Women's and Children's Hospital (08) 8161 7000 (North Adelaide, inner north) - International students can also contact their medical insurance provider 24 hours per day to speak directly with medical professionals.
-The majority of international students on campus have insurance with Allianz Global Assistance OSHC (formerly OSHC Worldcare): 1800 814 781.
+Students are advised to seek attention at their nearest hospital: - Oueen Elizabeth Hospital (08) 8222 6000 (Woodville, western suburbs) - Royal Adelaide Hospital (08) 8222 4000 (Adelaide city) - Women's and Children's Hospital (08) 8161 7000 (North Adelaide, inner north) - International students can also contact their medical insurance provider 24 hours per day to speak directly with medical professionals.
+The majority of international students on campus have insurance with Allianz Global Assistance OSHC 1800 814 781. - Support Resources CMU-A students may avail themselves of counselling services